d3x0r/DualMarchingTetrahedra/README.md

 ![Multitexture exmaple](sm20200506_094554.jpg )

 This is a Amalgamated Cell... this is actually proper alignment of points. (see below).
 This is a point-on view.
+All points look the same.

 ![Multitexture exmaple](sm20200506_094702.jpg )

 This is the rectangular view of the cell.
 This is a square-on view of a complex cell.
+This is an octet of cells... the center points (and outside corners) are missing....
+This shows the alternating arrangement of cells in the lattice.
+The firat image above, the 4x4 grouping of simple cells, includes all the points and segments, but has been displaced.

 ![Multitexture exmaple](sm20200506_094730.jpg )